Hong Kong cricket team against Nepal in Sri Lanka in 2014–15

 The Hong Kong and Nepal national cricket teams toured Sri Lanka from 9 November to 3 December 2014.
 The series, hosted by Sri Lanka Cricket, was part of a program organized by the Asian Cricket Council (ACC) to benefit non-Test-playing ACC members.

-The series was initially planned to feature three Twenty20 Internationals and a List A match between the two teams, along with two three-day matches against a Sri Lanka Cricket XI, with the matches played in Dambulla and Kurunegala However, due to regular rain in Dambulla, the T20I series was shortened and rescheduled to one match, and the List A match moved a day earlier, with both matches being scheduled in Colombo.
-The T20I match was won by Hong Kong.
+The series was initially planned to feature three Twenty20 Internationals and a List A match between the two teams, along with two three-day matches against a Sri Lanka Cricket XI, with the matches played in Dambulla and Kurunegala.
+However, due to regular rain in Dambulla, the T20I series was shortened and rescheduled to one match, and the List A match moved a day earlier, with both matches being scheduled in Colombo.
+Hong Kong won the T20I match by 2 wickets.